Why do we only support H.264 but not also H.265?

 For most of the cameras, the system will convert the stream automatically to H.264 but for some cameras, the User has to change the stream to H.264 from H.265 from the camera web UI.
 When the user selects the profile of the camera stream in the Quality Tab of the camera setting, the 3dEYE platform will attempt to automatically convert the stream to H.264 coming from the camera.

-If the User is not able to see any video feed in the Video Portal or if the camera setting window shows the HTTP is connected in Green color just under the camera name and if the Video Offline in Red Color then it might mean but not necessary that the system is not able to change the codec to H.264 and the user have to do this manually from the camera WebUI which can be accessed using the camera Troubleshooting Tab.
+If the User is not able to see any video feed in the Video Portal or if the camera setting window shows the HTTP is connected in Green color just under the camera name and if the Video is Offline in Red Color then it might mean but not necessary that the system is not able to change the codec to H.264 and the user have to do this manually from the camera WebUI which can be accessed using the camera Troubleshooting Tab.

 For more information on the Video offline visit this page